Fat and Thin: History

 The plot of the short story "Fat and Thin" in its original version was based on an anecdote, and the conflict between the characters arose accidentally, due to the involuntary oversight of the "Thin".

 The 1886 edition, being in general textually close to the previous edition of 1883, changed the meaning of the story.
-The motive of official subordination was eliminated: the "Thin" now grovels before the "Fat" without any practical need, "reflexively".
+The motif of official subordination was eliminated: the "Thin" now grovels before the "Fat" without any practical need, "reflexively".
 The story also received a much greater satirical sharpness and generality.